An overview of L.M. Montgomery-related news, events, calls for papers, site updates, and publications from 2025.

 Generations of readers have fallen in love with Lucy Maud Montgomery’s timeless tale about the red-headed orphan longing for a forever home.
 Prepare to be swept off your feet once more by a fresh, new adaptation that will touch your hearts and tickle your funny bone.

-The play opens on 31 May and is set to run until 25 October 2025.
+The play opened on 31 May and concluded its run on 16 November 2025.

 Events